 This free game teaches students different ways to manage anger and cope with stress in a fun, interactive way.

 Books are a terrific way to ease back-to-school anxiety because students can see how characters overcome similar fears.

 Learn all about stress and relaxation techniques in this printable download.
 Included are activities to help students manage stress through yoga, deep breathing, music, and more.

 Visualization can be an effective way to de-stress.
 This free lesson plan guides students through the process and has them use visualization to improve reading comprehension.

 Helping students get to know their peers and make friends often can make all the difference in easing back-to-school anxiety.
 Students will have fun learning about each other by finding things they have in common in this fun icebreaker activity.

 For some students, going back to school can trigger different levels of anxiety.
 There are many ways SEL can help students calm themselves and work through their insecurities.
 Encourage students to try out a range of techniques and find what works best for them.

 Interested in getting access to additional resources and action strategies?
-Contact our SEL experts to learn more.
+Contact our SEL experts through the form below to learn more.